OctopusDeployLabs/terraform-provider-octopusdeploy/examples/Project-Group-Creation/projectgroup-creation.md

 ### main.tf

-The `main.tf` configuration file has two blocks, one for the provider and another for the `project` resource.
+The `main.tf` configuration file has two blocks, one for the provider and another for the `projectgroup` resource.
 The provider calls for three inputs:

   address = The server URL
   apikey  = The API key to authenticate to an Octopus Deploy server space   = The Octopus Deploy space to create the resource in

-The resource itself that's being created is done with the `octopusdeploy_project` Terraform resource.
+The resource itself that's being created is done with the `octopusdeploy_project_group` Terraform resource.
 The values in the input blocks are:

   - name             =